Four Cavaliers score hat tricks in the win

 Cavaliers under her direction have won NCAA Woman of the Year honors, led the nation in both scoring and in defense and have been honored as Tewaaraton Trophy finalists.
 Myers serves on a number of committees for the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) and is an accomplished clinician who has made a number of appearances at camps and association meetings across the country.

-Last season, Myers guided a veteran team laden with four All-Americans to not one but three upset victories over previously-undefeated teams during the regular-season, including a thrilling 15-13 road victory at No. 3 Boston College, snapping the Eagles' 10-game win streak.
+During the 2015 season Myers guided a veteran team laden with four All-Americans to not one but three upset victories over previously-undefeated teams during the regular-season, including a thrilling 15-13 road victory at No. 3 Boston College, snapping the Eagles' 10-game win streak.
 The Cavaliers spent the entire season ranked in the IWLCA top-10, rising as high as a No. 4 national ranking, and earned one of the eight national seeds in the NCAA Tournament.
 In addition to seniors Casey Bocklet, Liza Blue, Morgan Stephens and Courtney Swan all winning their second career All-America honors, Myers' tutelage helped goalkeeper Rachel Vander Kolk earn the ACC Freshman of the Year award.

 In 2014, Myers led her squad to the NCAA National Semifinals, Virginia's first trip to the final four since 2007.
 The Cavaliers, playing one of the toughest schedules in the nation, turned around a season that began with a 4-6 record in its first 10 games by winning eight of its last ten games leading up to the NCAA Semifinals including wins over No. 9 Notre Dame, No. 6 Boston College, No. 7 Duke and No. 4 North Carolina.
 Virginia earned one of six national seeds in the NCAA Tournament and had a first-round bye, before going on to defeat Princeton at home and then upsetting third-seeded North Carolina in Chapel Hill to advance to the semifinals.
 Under Myers' tutelage, senior goalkeeper Liz Colgan, in her first season as a starter, was named the first team All-ACC goalkeeper as well as garnering first team All-America honors.
 Junior attacker Courtney Swan, a second team All-American on the field, became just the second Virginia player in any sport to earn the Elite 89 Award, presented to the player at the National Championships with the highest cumulative GPA.